cnp3/ebook/principles/network.rst

 With the received `record route`, `B` can send a `data packet` to `A`.
 For this, it simply reverses the chosen `record route`.
 However, we still need to communicate the chosen path to `A`.
 This can be done by putting the `record route` inside a control packet which is sent back to `A` over the reverse path.
 An alternative is to simply send a `data packet` back to `A`.
 This packet will travel back to `A`.
 To allow `A` to inspect the entire path followed by the `data packet`, its `source route` must contain all intermediate routers when it is received by `A`.
 This can be achieved by encoding the `source route` using a data structure that contains an index and the ordered list of node addresses.
 The index always points to the next address in the `source route`.
 It is initialized at `0` when a packet is created and incremented by each intermediate node.

+The third technique to compute forwarding tables is to rely on a control plane using a distributed algorithm.
+Routers exchange control messages to discover the network topology and build their forwarding table based on them.
+We dedicate a more detailed description of such distributed algorithms later in this section.

 Flat or hierarchical addresses
 ------------------------------